act-framework/act/docs/elm/README.md

   inspired language.
 Also, given its simplicity Act will very likely generate much smaller builds than most frameworks out there.

-- Being written in JavasScript makes almost impossible for Act – and any JavaScript framework out there – to throw elegant error messages in compile time, and the lack of type system forces us to use strings for message types (like in Redux) and this makes composition of components a little too shabby.
+- Being written in JavaScript makes almost impossible for Act – and any JavaScript framework out there – to throw elegant error messages in compile time, and the lack of type system forces us to use strings for message types (like in Redux) and this makes composition of components a little too shabby.